MoonCowGames/wend-engine/README.md

 - To turn, change or adapt
 - To pursue one's way

 Wend Engine's purpose is to be the engine driving a game titled *Wend*.
-Wend is thematically relevant to the game and to personally meaningful to me.
+Wend is thematically relevant to the game and is personally meaningful to me.